-I like to see it lap the Miles —
+I like to see it lap the Miles —And lick the Valleys up — (1-2)

 While it's cool to think about the train gobbling up the hills and valleys as it goes, it's also kind of creepy and menacing.
 This image of ravenous eating doesn't bode well for the natural landscape.